 You should also be in good health, as this is key for proper healing and recovery after your procedure.

-The best way to determine if you are a good candidate for the mini tummy tuck surgery versus full abdominoplasty is to schedule a consultation with Dr. Jugenburg.
-He will determine the best procedure for your specific situation.
+The best way to determine if you are a good candidate for the mini tummy tuck surgery versus full abdominoplasty is to schedule a consultation.

-Dr. Jugenburg can discuss this procedure with you at the time of your consultation, and determine the best approach based on your goals and his physical examination.
+The SixSurgery team can discuss this procedure with you at the time of your consultation, and determine the best approach based on your goals and unique anatomy.

 Although complications following a mini tummy tuck are infrequent; the following may occur:

 Bleeding, which in rare instances could require hospitalization and blood transfusion.
 Blood clots may form under the skin and require drainage.

 Skin irregularities, lumpiness, hardness and dimpling may result; some problems disappear with time and from massage, other problems may persist and additional treatments may be necessary.
 Loose skin in the treated areas may not shrink to conform to the new contour.
 Skin resection may be necessary.